DexterInd/GoPiGo/README.md

 GoPiGo
 ===================

-GoPiGo is a mobile robotic platform for the Raspberry Pi. www.dexterindustries.com
+GoPiGo is a mobile robotic platform for the Raspberry Pi originally developed by [Dexter Industries.](http://www.dexterindustries.com)

-Created by Karan Nayan, 2013
+Developed by Karan Nayan, Oct.
+2013

 This repository contains source code, firmware and design materials for the GoPiGo.